 7 Political Blogs to Watch Out For

 Politics is always a hot topic, especially in times of crisis and change.
 One way to cleanse your palate from the mainstream media sources is to read political blogs.
-Mind you, they are to be read as you would read an opinion piece – take everything you see with a grain of salt and see what others say on the same topic.
+Mind you, they are to be read as one would read about a new zealand betting experience or even an opinion piece – that is to say – they are informative.
 Whether you are conservative, liberal, or just like to read about politics, here are 7 political blogs you may want to check out.

 While not technically a blog, Reddit is a discussion platform with many different communities.
 It allows people to seek likeminded individuals and to engage in conversation with others.
 Subreddits like r/Politics, r/PoliticalDiscussion, r/PoliticalCompass, r/Liberal, r/Conservative, and others are a great way to explore the political narrative of all parties involved and to come up with your own idea of the current events.